lmickes/pyWitness/manual/source/installation.rst

 Download ZIP file
 ^^^^^^^^^^^^^^^^^

-  * Download `pyWitness <https://github.com/lmickes/pyWitness>`_ (click on green code button -> Download ZIP)
+1. Download `pyWitness <https://github.com/lmickes/pyWitness>`_ (click on green code button -> Download ZIP)
-  * Unpack ZIP file to a location of your choosing
+2. Unpack ZIP file to a location of your choosing
-  * In a terminal/shell change directory to the pyWitness directory
+3. In a terminal or shell change directory to the pyWitness directory
   * ``pip3 install --editable . --user``

 Clone GIT repository